 City Office REIT

-City Office REIT focuses on the acquiring offices in high-growth markets and has expanded its portfolio to double what it was in the past two years.
-City Office REIT focuses on property in markets that see above average job growth, minimizing investor risk and promising higher returns on investments.
-City Office REIT produced a 7.5% dividend yield for 2017.
+City Office REIT focuses on acquiring offices in high-growth markets and has expanded its portfolio to double what it was in previous years.

 Boston Properties (BXR)